'Bubblegum Geisha' (2024).

 Graphic novelist

-In 2019, after 25 years of professional painting, Edwin Hagendoorn refound a desire to make comics.
-He began working on 'Uiltje Engnek' (Concerto Books, 2021), a black comedy graphic novel about an owl that witnesses unsettling and perverted scenes in a 19th century Spanish nunnery.
-The story is told in 120 pictures, inspired by the dark engravings of the Spanish painter and printmaker Francisco Goya.
-After that, Hagendoorn began work on his next graphic novel project, 'Bubblegum Geisha'.
+In 2019, after 25 years of professional painting, Edwin Hagendoorn rediscovered a desire to make comics.
+He began working on 'Uiltje Engnek' (Concerto Books, 2021), a black comedy graphic novel about an owl that witnesses unsettling and perverted scenes in an early 19th-century Spanish nunnery.
+The story is told without words, in 120 pictures, inspired by the dark engravings of the Spanish painter and printmaker Francisco Goya.

 Edwin Hagendoorn.

-Series and books by Edwin Hagendoorn you can order today:
+Series en boeken door Edwin Hagendoorn you can order today:

 X